What We Do

 Neve Hanna is not an institution.
 In fact, it is recognized under the Masorti Movement as a Kehilla — a loving home in the Jewish Community.
 Kehilla means community and that is exactly what Neve Hanna is: a warm community that inspires growth.

-Neve Hanna Children’s Home is a Kehilla — loving home to these children, where 4 to 18 year-olds live in groups of ten to twelve, with a housemother and male counselor.
+The children’s home is home to dozens of children who have been evicted from their homes by order of the Ministry of Welfare for various reasons.
+4 to 18 year-olds live in groups of ten to twelve, with a housemother and male counselor.
 In each unit’s well-equipped kitchen, staff and children prepare and enjoy meals together.
 In the afternoon, more children join in for after-school activities, supper, and help with homework.
 All of our youngsters get individual counseling, including art, dance, and animal therapy.
 Many of our teenagers help run their family units and take responsibility for setting goals and budgets, even earning and saving money for activities like concerts, movies, and trips.

 Sports are big in the village-like campus, and everyone from the 4-year-olds to the teenagers, enjoy playing basketball and soccer.
 Most children help care for the animals at the petting zoo — ponies, alpacas, rabbits, goats, a baby lamb, and more! — Where they learn to nurture and to take responsibility.
 Most importantly, every child at Neve Hanna gains a second family and makes life-long “siblings” and friends.
 The youngsters wrote and produced a play that movingly illustrated this – it is a story of two sisters triumphantly overcoming past difficulties and homesickness.
 It was a big hit in Kiryat Gat and they performed it twice in Tel Aviv.